MechanicalRock/mechanicalrock.github.io/_posts/2019-08-05-cognito-azuread-sso.markdown

 DevOps practitioners have also been left wanting by Cognito's poor cloudformation support.
 With virtually no updates since 2017, current Cloudformation support covers perhaps 50% of what CLI and SDK users can do with Cognito, leaving users to write their own custom resources for common Cognito use cases.

-This brings us to reason for this post - and [the supporting repository](https://github.com/MechanicalRock/cognito-sso-azure) - to provide an **infrastructure-as-code** solution for setting up and managing an AWS ALB + Cognito and Azure AD single sign on.
+This brings us to reason for this post - and [the supporting repository](https://github.com/MechanicalRock/cognito-sso-azure) - to provide an **infrastructure-as-code** solution for setting up and managing an AWS ALB, Cognito and Azure AD single sign on.

 The repository helps you setup the following:
-- a CodePipeline for managing your cloudformation resources
+- CodePipeline for managing your cloudformation resources
 - Cognito Custom Resources to assist in (automated) configuration
-- Cognito User Pool, Pool Client, Federated SAML identity Provider, Resource Servers, etc.
+- Cognito User Pool, Pool Client, Federated SAML Identity Provider, Resource Servers, etc.
-- Application Load Balancer, Listener and rules to defer authentication to Cognito
+- Application Load Balancer, Listener and Rules to defer authentication to Cognito

 ## Getting Cognito working with Azure Active Directory